Skip to contents

 Pre-processing

 Most datasets use ensembl gene ID by default after alignment, so this step rebases the expression data to gene names.
 This ensures consistency in naming for downstream analyses.
+This may be skipped if the exp_data already uses gene_name or gene_symbol as its default ID.

-exp_data <- rebase_gexp(exp_data, annotation = "gene_name")
+exp_data <- rebase_gexp(exp_data, keep_cols = c("gene_name", "gene_id",

 Filter

 Here, we filter out genes expressed in too few samples or with very low counts.
 This removes noise from the data and focuses on meaningful gene expressions.
+In this example, only zero-expression genes will be filtered, which is appropriate for a lot of analyses.

 exp_data <- filter_gexp(exp_data,